Courses and Electives in the High School Summer Program at Saint Vincent College

 All students will enroll in Learning Strategies Seminar (LSS), which will provide a foundation for all other courses and activities in the summer program.
-In this course, students will explore the "science" behind learning—from how our brain processes information to why factors such as nutrition, sleep, exercise and learning differences affect how we learn.
-The LSS course will also reveal the "art" of learning by integrating a variety of learning strategies that can improve each student's ability to learn, including the use of technology.
-The course will also cover such important areas as perception, attention, emotion, memory and motivation, plus how we communicate what we learn through speech and writing.
-LSS orients students to elements of goal setting, organization of time, materials, project planning, strategic learning, self-advocacy, and meta-cognition through a highly interactive hands-on curriculum.
-Students will be encouraged to consider their own learning styles and diagnosis, as they study brain based research about learning.
+In this course, students will explore the science behind learning—from how our brain processes information to how factors such as nutrition, sleep, exercise, and learning differences affect how we learn.
+LSS will also reveal the art of learning by integrating a variety of learning strategies that can improve each student's ability to learn, including the use of technology.
+The course will cover such important areas as perception, attention, emotion, memory, and motivation, as well as how we communicate what we learn through speech and writing.
+LSS orients students to elements of goal setting, organization of time, materials, project planning, strategic learning, self-advocacy, and metacognition through a highly interactive hands-on curriculum.
+Students will consider their own learning styles and diagnoses as they study brain-based research about learning.
 The use of technology will be discussed, and the skills of active reading, note-taking, test taking, and summary writing will be introduced.
-Students will practice these skills and make an oral presentation focusing on his or her individual learning profile.
+Students will practice these skills and make an oral presentation focusing on their individual learning profiles.

 Research and Writing